aimms/user-guide/aimms-ide/Solvers/GUROBI/MIP/GUROBI_MIP_-_Node_File_Start.rst

 This option controls the point at which MIP tree nodes are written to disk.
 Whenever node storage exceeds the specified value (in GBytes), nodes are written to disk.

-The node file is written to a subdirectory grbnodesx, with x being a nonnegative integer, of the AIMMS project directory.
+The node file is written to a subdirectory grbnodes*x*, with *x* being a nonnegative integer, of the AIMMS project directory.